ariary/AravisFS/README.md

 |--|--|
 |🔐name  | type|

 On adret side, it is the same concept.
-A tree is a list of Node but the `Node` contains another field `Parent` which is the resource parent directery ( the resource is represented by `name` field in Node):
+A tree is a list of Node but the `Node` contains another field `Parent` which is the resource parent directory ( the resource is represented by `name` field in Node):
 |  |  |	 |
 |--|--|--|
 |🔐name  | type |🔐Parent|